rkujawa/unix-shell-exercises/awk-basic/instructions.md

 - Numeric ID of the invoice.
 - ID of the client.
 - Name of the product sold to the client.
+- Amount of the product that was sold.
 - Price of the product.

 All lines starting with # should be treated as comments and ignored by your script.
 The script should take no arguments and expect that data will be passed on stdin.